-All bear mounts, which include polar, black, and brown/grizzly, are posed naturally to enhance the mood.
+All bear mounts, which include polar, black, and brown/grizzly, are posed naturally.
 A huge life-sized replica of an extinct short-faced bear skeleton dominates the main exhibit area.
 A wall of windows overlooks the bear enclosure with its pond and waterfalls.
 Subtle background sounds of bears foraging, cubs nursing, and birds singing fill the air–all natural sounds that come from 60+ exhibits featuring TVs playing high-definition video footage of wild black bears, brown/grizzly, and polar bears as they go about their daily activities in the forests, coastal regions and tundra.

 The associated Hope Learning Center classroom gives us the ability to share all this information with busloads of students and other large groups.
 Contact us at (218) 365-7879 for more information about custom group programs and special group rates.

 The bears can be viewed from the inside viewing windows or the outdoor viewing balcony-both offer an excellent view of the pond and waterfall area that the bears frequent.
 People watch their interactions as they play, forage, swim, scent-mark, vocalize, climb trees, hibernate, and just be bears.
-In the process, these ambassador bears give viewers insights into the behavior of black bears that most could not see elsewhere.
+Be sure to participate in one of our hourly behind-the-scene tours for an up close view of one or more of our Ambassador bears.
+In the process, these ambassador bears give viewers insights into the behavior of black bears that most could not be seen elsewhere.

-The Cub Room beckons kids of all ages to explore the world of black bears.
+The Cub Room beckons kids of all ages to explore the hidden world of black bears.
 Children and cubs learn by play and socialization.
-The Cub Room allows exploration by touch and educational displays.
-The man-made den allows kids to act like bears and crawl inside and explore.
-Videos show adults and children the relationship between a mother bear and her cubs.
+The Cub Room encourages exploration by touch and educational displays featuring a coloring & reading area, nature library, games to play, videos showing the relationship between a mother bear and her cubs, and a walk-through bear den where children can act like bears and crawl inside and explore.

 Learn about trees, plants, wild bear foods, bear and animal sign while taking a casual walk on our quarter-mile interpretive nature trails.
 Trails are self-guided.